Are you searching for a grief counselor?

 When we lose something important to us, we feel grief.
 Sometimes the losses are so sudden or unthinkable, we feel traumatized.
 I specialize in traumatic grief counseling.

 Because everyone loves differently, everyone grieves differently.
 There is no right way.
 But grief can be so powerful you need help navigating through it.

 You may feel shocked, or confused.
-You may feel sadness, anger, loneliness, or shakiness.
+You may feel sadness, anger, loneliness, or shakiness during the process of grief.
 Then there may be times when you laugh honestly and openly.
 All of this is normal.

 At times unanswered questions, and feelings of guilt, or disorientation can feel overwhelming.
 Very sudden or violent deaths bring complicated layers of feelings.